 “No.” Naomi said disbelievingly but Neville nodded and pulled from the inside of his robes a small spherical object that Naomi recognised as an Amethyst Orb.

 “This was Selwyn’s.
 I broke away from the fight and ran up to help Harry.
 I killed Rabastan but for some reason Harry just lost it.
-Selwyn started talking but he also had me under the Cruciatus Curse and I couldn’t hear anything and even struggled to see but then Harry tackled Selwyn and… the two fell from the roof.”
+Selwyn started talking but he had me under the Cruciatus Curse.
+I couldn’t hear anything and even struggled to see but then Harry tackled Selwyn and… the two fell from the roof.”